Dictionary of Newfoundland English Word-File Digitization Project

 The DNE collection consists of every word-file the editors of the DNE compiled while working on the publication.
 Each word-file contains an example of a local word in its actual usage, or a commentary on a word by the dictionary's editors and contributors.
 Some cards also show sketches and diagrams which help to define the word being investigated.
 About two thirds of these records are not represented in the published DNE entries, and constitute an essential source for future studies of the grammar and lexicon of Newfoundland English.

 Under the DNE Word-File Digitization Project, trained research assistants in the ELRC are scanning each of these 100,000 word-files and transcribing their contents into a searchable database.
-The Project began in 2005 and will take several years to complete.
+The Project began in 2005 and in late 2017 reached a near-complete state.
 A final phase will be to make the database available online to other researchers and interested parties.